Stealth game: Recent developments: 2012–present

 Between 2013 and 2016, République reunited some of the developers and cast of the Metal Gear series in an episodic point-and-click stealth game.
 The game's unique play style required users to hack doors and surveillance systems from a bird's eye view in order to navigate their character through the environment.

 In 2014, Creative Assembly released Alien: Isolation, a stealth game which emphasized survival-horror.
 In this game, the protagonist is trapped on a space station with an alien xenomorph which they must avoid for the majority of the game, being unable to kill it.
 The game also uses feedback from the player's microphone to enhance gameplay as the alien is able to hear noises made by the player and can use them to detect their location.

 2014's Styx: Master of Shadows was recognized by many reviewers as a "pure stealth" game that discouraged combat.
 It also provided a distinctive scouting game mechanic through the use of clones.

 2016 saw a comeback of Commandos-like stealth games with the release of Shadow Tactics: Blades of the Shogun, published nine years after the previous Commandos-style game Helldorado.
-In 2020 Shadow Tactics developer Mimimi produced a new entry in the Desperados series, titled Desperados III.
+In 2020 Shadow Tactics developer Mimimi Games produced a new entry in the Desperados series, titled Desperados III.
 In 2021 the developer announced a standalone expansion to Shadow Tactics called Aiko's Choice.

 Recent years have also seen procedurally generated and randomized stealth games including 2015's turn-based Invisible Inc, and 2017's top-down action stealth game Heat Signature.

 In 2019, Asobo Studio's A Plague Tale: Innocence and FromSoftware's Sekiro: Shadows Die Twice were recognized for their stealth elements.
 2019 also saw Untitled Goose Game by Australian developer House House utilize stealth as a major mechanic alongside the otherwise comedic tone of the game, leading to comparisons to Metal Gear Solid and Hitman.

 In 2020, The Last of Us Part II released which has been praised for how its level design encourages sneaking around enemies using stealth during combat encounters.
 It was also praised for its AI, enemies will search for the player using tracking dogs and change their search patterns upon finding dead bodies.

 2021's Hitman 3 concluded the "World of Assassination" trilogy and was highly praised for its sandbox and social stealth elements, with PC Gamer calling it the best stealth game of the year.

 A recent development in the stealth genre has been the rise of multiplayer stealth games using elements from social deduction games like Werewolf or Mafia.
 Games like Among Us and SpyParty are all about "hiding in plain sight" and blending in to avoid detection from other players.
 This has the benefit of providing a "real" stealth experience compared to a singleplayer game and acts as a continuation of the trend pioneered by the multiplayer portion of Assassin's Creed: Brotherhood.